Disney Shareholders Reject Motion to Publicly Disclose Lobbyist Contributions

-A majority of Disney shareholders voted against a proposed motion to require the company to disclose its lobbying policies and spending in its annual reports on Wednesday.
+A majority of Disney shareholders voted on Wednesday against a proposed motion to require the company to disclose its lobbying policies and spending in its annual reports.

 The motion only received votes in support representing 32% of all shares, with 63% against and less than 5% abstaining.
 The Disney board of directors recommended a “no” vote for the motion.